obiba/mica2/README.md

 sudo npm install -g grunt-cli bower
 ```

+If you run mica-server for the first time, run `make npm-install`

+During development, run

-Use Makefile to build and run the project: run `make all run` in one terminal and `make grunt` in another.
+* `make all run` in one terminal to start mica REST server on port 8080
+* `make grunt` in another terminal to start Grunt server with live reload on port 9000

 See `make help` for other targets.